Continuing Education | Anesthesia for Geriatric Patients

 PERFORMANCE STRESS Most performance horses develop ulcers.
 Having a dedicated healthcare team to care for these horses is essential to recovery.
 When considering gastrointestinal problems of horses, colic is probably the first thing that comes to mind.
 However, one of the most common problems affecting nearly all performance horses globally is gastric ulceration.
 Recent advances …

 LITTERBOX AVOIDANCE Consider Pandora syndrome as the diagnosis rather than feline idiopathic cystitis.
 Practicing Cat Friendly The articles presented by the American Association of Feline Practitioners (AAFP) focus on feline-specific information on cats’ unique behaviors; diagnosis and evaluation of disease and conditions; better approaches and techniques for cats; and strategies to decrease stress associated with …

 Internal Medicine Common Upper Airway Conditions

-NOISY BREATHING Upper respiratory conditions in companion animals are complex and require appropriate understanding in order to provide optimal prognosis.
 Dogs and cats with upper airway conditions are often seen in the clinic when their condition is acute.
 Many of these animals are in critical condition as the result of a chronic disease that has progressed to an acute stage.
 Chronic conditions that typically develop due to breed predispositions or infectious agents include laryngeal paralysis, …